 Nothing says Independence Day like a great fireworks display.
 Philadelphia knows how to celebrate the birth of America.
 Start with what's being billed as the largest free concert in the United States with Party on the Parkway, where part of the Benjamin Franklin Parkway will be shut down and a lineup of great bands will play before a spectacular fireworks display above the Philadelphia Museum of Art.
 If being one of the thousands celebrating in the streets isn't your idea of a perfect 4th of July, there's a spectrum of events in many of the suburban towns around Philly like the Narberth Fourth of July Celebration and Fireworks.
 Whether enjoying a local band and fireworks in your nearby park or joining the throngs on the Museum Mile, don't forget to bring your chairs, blankets, coolers with snacks, and a few activities to keep the kids entertained until the sky turns dark.

-Summer means warm weather which is the perfect time to head outdoors for easy, cheap and fun activities like free movies and concerts.
+Summer is the perfect time to head outdoors for easy, cheap, and fun activities like free movies and concerts.
 Pack your chairs, a blanket, a picnic basket and the bug spray, and enjoy an afternoon or evening of free tunes.
 Here's our comprehensive list of the outdoor concerts happening in the Delaware Valley this summer.

 For some of the more popular bands, the venues can get packed, so plan on arriving on the early side.